 5. Specific Program requirements to be waived (include statutory and regulatory citations).
-7CFR 225.6(e)(15) that meals be served and consumed in a congregate setting, in order to support any social distancing requested by Federal, State, or local authorities.
-7 CFR 225.6 (d)(1)(iv) limiting the operation of the SFSP or SSO during an unexpected school dismissal during the school year to non-school sites.
-The agency is seeking to absolve the requirement that the SFA may only serve meals at sites which meet area eligibility criteria as stated in USDA Policy Memo SP 09-2017 which refers site eligibility of Seamless Summer Option sites to SFSP requirements.
-SFSP sites are located in areas which poor economic conditions exist which is defined in 7 CFR 225.2 definitions as a geographic area where at least 50% of children residing in that area have been determined eligible for free or reduced-price school meals, a geographic area where based on most recent census data at least 50% of children would be eligible for free or reduced-price school meals, or a geographic area that provides other evidence that 50% of children enrolled would be eligible for free or reduced-price meals.
+The agency is seeking to absolve the requirement that the SFA may only serve meals at sites which meet area eligibility criteria as stated in USDA Policy Memo SP 09-2017, which refers site eligibility of Seamless Summer Option sites to SFSP requirements.
+SFSP sites are located in areas which poor economic conditions exist, which is defined in 7 CFR 225.2 definitions as a geographic area where at least 50% of children residing in that area have been determined eligible for free or reduced-price school meals, a geographic area where based on most recent census data at least 50% of children would be eligible for free or reduced-price school meals, or a geographic area that provides other evidence that 50% of children enrolled would be eligible for free or reduced-price meals.